 If you would like to exercise any of these rights, please speak to a member of the Storal Learning team.
 Wherever possible, speaking to a manager will help ensure your response is handled the quickest.
 If you are unsure who is best to speak to, you can always contact the Named Contact at email@example.com.

 Some of our data is processed and stored in order to comply with our legal obligations.
 In this case, individuals do not have the right to request us to stop processing or erase it.
 If you are unsure whether your data meets this category, please speak to the Nursery Manager or the Data Protection Lead to confirm.

 We do not envisage that any decisions will be taken about you using automated decision making, however we will notify you and advise you of your rights in writing if this position changes.

 Where the processing of your data is based on your consent, you have the right to withdraw this consent at any time.

 We reserve the right to update this privacy notice at any time, and we will provide you with a new privacy notice when we make any substantial updates.

-If you have any questions about this privacy notice, please contact the Nursery Manager or Storal Learning’s officer responsible for data compliance (Named Contact) at email@example.com.
+If you have any questions about this privacy notice, please contact the Nursery Manager or Storal Learning’s Data Protection Lead at firstname.lastname@example.org.

 If you have a concern about the way Storal Learning manages your data, you can raise a concern with the Information Commissioner’s Office (ICO).
 The ICO can be contacted on 0303 123 1113, Monday to Friday between 9am and 5pm.